plooney81/scene-it-redux/README.md

 - [Lessons Learned](#lessons-learned)

 ## About this repository
-* This repository was built using
+* The goal of the Scene It - Redux exercise was to further re-enforce newfound React-Redux concepts.

 ## **General**
 The Scene It - Redux app was built using the following technologies/frameworks/libraries: